opengrail/opengrail.github.io/_posts/2017-04-17-numbers-text.md

 ## You decided to dip and now you wanna trip

-The second part deal with the hundreds...
+The second part deals with the hundreds...

 ~~~klipse
 (defn inject-and